julia-m-schmidt/julia-m-schmidt.github.io/mentoring.md

 ---

+### 🏛️ German National Academic Foundation

+I am an almuna of the German National Academic Foundation and regularly participate in its selection committees.
+If you have been an intern/consultant of mine or a student in one of my courses, I am happy to discuss proposing you for a scholarship.
+I am generally happy to provide information about student and doctoral fellowships.

+---

 ### 🌱 [Environmental Education for German Students (Weltfairsteher)](https://www.weltfairsteher.de)

 As Strategy Manager and co-lead of the initiative, I worked with a team of 10 volunteers supported by funding from the German Federal Ministry for Economic Cooperation and Development (BMZ).
 Together, we secured €20,000 per year and raised a total of €80,000.
 We reached over 8,000 students across Germany, integrating the Sustainable Development Goals into school curricula.
 Additionally, we delivered certified teacher trainings nationwide to equip educators with tools for sustainability education.